Ever wondered to yourself – how does eToro make money?

 That’s All Folks

-It’s always great to know about your broker before you start trading on their platform.
+Nonetheless, it’s always great to know about your broker before trading on their platform.
 Knowledge is power; use it to make more money!

 I hope this article has answered the fundamental questions about how eToro generates profit.